apache/ofbiz-tools/demo-backup/README.md

 Also note that the demos are usually updated and started/stopped automatically using the check-svn-update.sh script in this directory.
 It is run by an ofbizDemo cron job every 24 hours at 3 AM.
 You should therefore only need to start/stop manually if there is a problem.

-## Upgrade stable and old demos
+## Upgrade stable and next demos

 You need first to create a branchAA.mm directory under the ofbizDemo directory and to clone the related releaseAA.mm in this new directory.
-Then to copy and apply the patches contained in the old-manual.sh and  stable-manual.sh files, read the comments in these files for details.
+Then to copy and apply the patches contained in the next-manual.sh and  stable-manual.sh files, read the comments in these files for details.

-Looking at the Puppet configuration (see above) you will see that you only need to change the old-manual.sh and  stable-manual.sh files to upgrade stable and old demos.
+Looking at the Puppet configuration (see above) you will see that you only need to change the next-manual.sh and  stable-manual.sh files to upgrade stable and next demos.
 Because they are defined in the Puppet configuration by respectively

     stable: ProxyPass / ajp://localhost:18009/
-    old   : ProxyPass / ajp://localhost:28009/
+    next   : ProxyPass / ajp://localhost:28009/

-Finally you need to kill the current stable and old processes before running again the demos using
+Finally you need to kill the current stable and next processes before running again the demos using

     ./all-manual-nicely.sh